ampproject/amphtml/extensions/amp-facebook-like/amp-facebook-like.md

 **data-action** (optional)

 The verb to display on the button.
-Can be either like or recommend.
+Can be either `like` or `recommend`.
+The default is `like`.

 **data-colorscheme** (optional)

 The color scheme used by the plugin for any text outside of the button itself.
-Can be light or dark.
+Can be `light` or `dark`.
+The default is `light`.

-**data-kd_site** (*aka data-kid_directed_site in facebook sdk*) (optional) If your web site or online service, or a portion of your service, is directed to children under 13 you must enable this
+**data-kd_site** (*aka data-kid_directed_site in facebook sdk*) (optional)

+If your web site or online service, or a portion of your service, is directed to children under 13 you must enable this.
+The default is `false`.

 **data-layout** (optional)

 Selects one of the different layouts that are available for the plugin.
-Can be one of standard, button_count, button or box_count.
+Can be one of `standard`, `button_count`, `button` or `box_count`.
+The default is `standard`.

 **data-ref** (optional)

 A label for tracking referrals which must be less than 50 characters and can contain alphanumeric characters and some punctuation.

 **data-share** (optional)

 Specifies whether to include a share button beside the Like button.
 This only works with the XFBML version.
+The default is `false`.

 **data-show_faces** (optional)

 Specifies whether to display profile photos below the button (standard layout only).
 You must not enable this on child-directed sites.
+The default is `false`.

 **data-size** (optional)

-The button is offered in 2 sizes i.e. large and small.
+The size of the button, which can be one of two sizes, `large` or `small`.
+The default is `small`.

-For details, see the [Facebook comments documentation](https://developers.facebook.com/docs/plugins/like-button?locale=en_US#settings).
+For details, see the [Facebook comments documentation](https://developers.facebook.com/docs/plugins/like-button#settings).

 **common attributes**